Troubleshoot issues when you sign up for a new account in Azure portal or Azure account center

 I saw a charge on my free trial account

 You may see a small, temporary verification hold on your credit card account after you sign up.
 This hold is removed within three to five days.
-If you are worried about managing costs, read more about preventing unexpected costs.
+If you are worried about managing costs, read more about Analyzing unexpected charges.

 Complete the Agreement.